Urban Lab Spaces

 Kalasatama Urban Lab

-Kalasatama Urban Lab was opened in 2018 as a co-creation space for local actors in Helsinki’s Kalasatama district.
+Kalasatama Urban Lab (2018–2022) was a co-creation space for local actors in Helsinki’s Kalasatama district.
 Since then, several co-creation and networking events have been organised by Forum Virium Helsinki in order to bring stakeholders together to innovate and find new development opportunities and synergies.
 The space has also been widely used by city officials, companies, researchers and residents for their own meetings and events as well as for introducing the district to international visitor groups.

 Located in the smart district of Helsinki, Kalasatama Urban Lab has offered an important local base for piloting activities and their planning in Kalasatama.
 In addition, the urban lab itself has functioned as a testbed for sharing spaces.
 User journeys of different user groups have been studied in order to understand what kind of additional services and solutions are required for more efficient use of shared spaces.